The 20 Greatest Beach Towns in America

 Gulf Shores, Alabama

-Aside from hosting the supremely fun annual Hangout Music Festival (catch it next year May 14-17), Gulf Shores is very likely the scenic highlight of Alabama, a picturesque mash-up of pastel houses and high-rises.
-The sand is perfect powdery white and the water is clear and blue, a big reason why this is one of the top destinations on the Emerald Coast (also lovingly referred to as the Redneck Riviera).
+Aside from hosting the supremely fun annual Hangout Music Festival -- returning next year... hopefully), Gulf Shores is very likely the scenic highlight of Alabama, a picturesque mash-up of pastel houses and high-rises.
+The sand is perfect powdery white and the water is clear and blue, a big reason why this is one of the top destinations on the Emerald Coast.
 It’s generally cheaper than its Florida counterparts and offers the added bonus of Gulf State Park, with zip-lining and near-empty beaches.
 Plus it’s only a short drive to the legendary Flora-Bama bar, where you can drink in two states at the same time!

 Must eat/drink: Anything from Anchor Bar and Grill.
 It’s the kind of creative bar fare you’d expect in a big city gastropub, but in an unassuming waterfront spot.

 Don’t leave without: Getting breakfast at Hazel’s Nook.
 It’s everything a Southern breakfast joint should be, decked out like your grandma’s kitchen. -- Matt Meltzer